Do You Feel As Though a Bomb Has Just Exploded in Your Relationship?

 Counseling for an Affair Can Guide You Towards Healing and Recovery

 I utilize Positive Psychology and Solution-Focused approaches, drawing upon scientifically validated strategies that are proven to bring lasting, positive change to struggling relationships.
-With an active, affirmative approach and the guidance and support of an experienced and compassionate couple’s psychologist, you and your partner can nurture your well-being and relationship happiness.
+With an active, affirmative approach and the guidance and support of an experienced and compassionate couple’s psychologist, you and your partner can nurture your own well-being and relationship happiness.

 You both can begin adopting new, productive ways of communicating and connecting that can build towards greater harmony and open up avenues for trust.
 While the affair will never totally disappear from this chapter of your relationship, healing and recovery can occur as you work towards the next chapter of your life together.
-There is a way to work through an affair, strengthen your bond, and build a different future together.
+There is a way to work through an affair, strengthen your bond, and build a better future together.

 You may have some questions about affair recovery counseling.